-Yuria Okamura's drawing practice brings together and reinterprets various idealities from across cultures and histories in the hope of restoring a sense of wonder into our worldview.
-She maps and reconfigures geometric patterns and symbols that reference esoteric symbolism, occult diagrams, religious architecture and decoration, and the history of abstract painting.
-In this way, Yuria examines geometry's universal qualities and utopian implications: ideals concerned with order, balance, and harmony.
-By using architecture and gardens as a visual metaphor to unify diverse geometric forms, she explores abstract drawings' potential to operate as open-ended contemplative spaces for reimagining metaphysical possibilities.
+Yuria Okamura's drawing practice brings together and reinterprets various idealities from across cultures and histories in the hope of restoring a sense of wonder into our contemporary worldview.
+Through diagrammatic aesthetics, she maps and reconfigures geometric patterns and symbols that reference esoteric symbolism, occult diagrams, religious architecture and decoration, and spiritualist abstract painting.
+In this way, she examines implications of harmonic ideals that seem to be universally embedded in the orderliness of geometry, and how such ideas might be reinterpreted in the new interrelated compositions.
+Furthermore, by unifying diverse geometric forms within immersive drawing installations through the use of architecture and gardens as visual metaphors, she explores abstract drawings' potential to operate as open-ended contemplative spaces for reimagining possibilities of metaphysical harmony and connectivity.

 Yuria is a Melbourne-based artist.
 She has completed Master of Fine Arts (Research) at the Victorian College of the Arts, the University of Melbourne in 2015, and Bachelor of Fine Arts (Honours) in 2010 at RMIT University.
 In 2016, Yuria was selected for Abbotsford Convent Studio Start-up Residency and Bayside City Council Residency.
 She has received a number of awards and scholarships, including Stuart Black Memorial Travelling Scholarship, Ursula Hoff Institute Drawing Award, Lloyd Rees Memorial Youth Art Award, RMIT Honours Travelling Endowment Scholarship, RMIT Siemens Fine Art Scholarship, and Facetnate Visual Art Grant.
 Yuria has been showing her work in solo and group exhibitions both nationally and internationally, including C3 Contemporary Art Space(Melbourne), Anna Pappas Gallery(Melbourne), Five Walls Projects(Melbourne), Rubicon ARI (Melbourne), Kunstraum Tapir (Berlin, Germany), Langford 120 (Melbourne), Seventh Gallery (Melbourne), Japan Foundation Gallery (Sydney), and Mølla På Grim (Kristiansand, Norway).
 Her artwork has also been featured in the 12th issue of Fukt: a magazine for contemporary drawing.